Amazon will lay off more than 18,000 workers - KTVZ

 Amazon says it plans to lay off more than 18,000 employees.

-Several units will be affected, including Amazon Stores and its human resources department, according to a statement from CEO Andy Jassy.
+Several teams will be affected, including the human resources department and Amazon Stores, according to a statement from CEO Andy Jassy.

 “Companies that last a long time go through different phases.
 They’re not in heavy people expansion mode every year,” he said.